aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 ### Role-based access control (RBAC)

 Roles and role bindings are the Kubernetes objects used to enforce role-based access control (RBAC) in Kubernetes. **Roles** contain lists of actions that can be performed against objects in your cluster. **Role bindings** specify the individuals or groups to whom the roles apply.
 In the enterprise and KaaS settings, RBAC can be used to permit administration of objects by selected groups or individuals.
+However, widely scoped roles can allow administrators or applications associated with it to access wide range of objects.
+Therefore, ensure roles and role bindings deployed in your cluster are restricted and scoped to resources which user or applications need to access.
+For more information about RBAC, see the [Kubernetes RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 ### Quotas